gurkenlabs/litiengine-docs/tutorials/modifying-example-projects.md

-# Working with the LITIENGINE Sample Projects
+# Modifying existing LITIENGINE Sample Projects

 ## Chapter 1: Start trying the example

-### What is the gradle?
+### What is Gradle?

 Gradle is a build automation system using groovy.
 It adopts a domain language similar to Groovy, and is also the official build system of Android Studio, which is required to create Android apps.
 It supports several languages such as Java, C / C++ , and Python.
 [Wikipedia contributors.
 (2020b, November 26).
 Gradle.
 Wikipedia. https://en.wikipedia.org/wiki/Gradle](https://en.wikipedia.org/wiki/Gradle)